mollerse/frp-article/article.md

 flow of data and semantics for expressing how changes in state propagates through a dependency graph.
-Using reactive programming, a programmer is able to define datatypes that express data flows while leaving the task of actually progagating state to the execution model of the language or liberary used.
+Using reactive programming, a programmer is able to define datatypes that express data flows while leaving the task of actually propagating state to the execution model of the language or library used.

 The best example of data flow is the interaction between cells in a spreadsheet.
-If you change one cell, another cell which has a depencendy on that cell would automatically be updated.
+If you change one cell, another cell which has a dependency on that cell would automatically be updated.
 For instance with one cell being the sum of two other cells.

 Combining the reactive datatypes with functional composition we arrive at functional reactive programming.
 Because the semantics of reactive programming allows us to define datatypes that represent a value that handles its own mutation we can use that to introduce "safe" abstractions.
-Functions opreate only on theese abstracted datatypes and from the view of the function the state is immutable.
+Functions operate only on these abstracted datatypes and from the view of the function the state is immutable.
 All the mutation is left to the underlying implementation of the datatype.
 We can now use the composition vocabulary from functional programming without compromising the traits we wanted in the first place.

 Classical functional reactive programming deals with two different representations for values that vary with time.
-Behaviors, which are continous values, can be represented as a function of time which yields a value `f(t) -> v`.
+Behaviours, which are continuous values, can be represented as a function of time which yields a value `f(t) -> v`.
 Events, which are sequences of discrete events modelled as a list of value and time pairs `[(t, v)]`, to account for discrete phenomena.
-This way FRP succesfully deals with mutable and asynchronous environments while accounting for the temporal aspect.
+This way FRP successfully deals with mutable and asynchronous environments while accounting for the temporal aspect.

 ## FRP In Practice